Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Fluor Federal Solutions (MS Job Corps) at its Crystal Springs facility, reporting 112 affected workers.
+The largest notice was filed by Fluor Federal Solutions (MS Job Corps) at its Crystal Springs facility, reporting 112 affected workers.
+Structural Steel Services followed with 25 workers.

 Trend & Outlook

-The numbers illustrate a mixed picture for Mississippi's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Mississippi's labor market, with activity diverging between monthly and annual comparisons.
 The Education sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Mississippi.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Mississippi WARN notices, browse layoffs by state, or download the full dataset.